Stock market today: Wall Street is steady following economic reports with few surprises

 In the bond market, the yield on the 10-year Treasury rose to 3.68% from 3.66% late Wednesday.
 The two-year Treasury yield, which more closely tracks expectations for Fed movement, was a bit steadier.
 It rose to 3.66% from 3.65%.

+“Any divergence from this path - whether from resurgent inflation or recessionary risks - will likely be received poorly by the market,” according to the strategists led by Jonathan Golub.

+On Wall Street, Kroger climbed 3.3% after reporting stronger profit for the latest quarter than analysts expected.
+The grocer’s revenue fell short, but it raised the floor of its forecasted range for a key revenue measure for the full year.

-On Wall Street, Alaska Air Group rose 1.8% after raising its forecast for profit in the summer quarter.
+Alaska Air Group rose 0.9% after raising its forecast for profit in the summer quarter.
 The airline said an important underlying measure of revenue will likely be up about 2% from a year earlier, better than the “flat to positive” forecast it earlier gave.
 Fuel costs are also likely to be lower than expected.

-Moderna slumped 18.4% after the vaccine maker said it expects to break even in 2028, pushing out its earlier prediction of 2026.
-The company, whose sales have cratered in the aftermath of the COVID-19 pandemic, is also reducing its 2025-2028 research and development investment by 20%.
+Delta Air Lines' stock initially rose after saying its earnings for the summer will likely be at the high end of its earlier forecasted range, not including the hit it expects to take because of canceled flights following a technology outage.
+But it later fell to a loss of 0.6%.

 In stock markets abroad, indexes were higher across much of Europe.
 In Asia, Japan’s Nikkei 225 index was a standout and jumped 3.4%.
 It clawed back some of its sharp losses following a seven-day losing streak.